AkuiChan/Mta17337pcssMini/README.md

-# Mta17337pcssMini
+# PCSS Mini-Project
-The repository for the group MTA17337 mini-project submission.
+The repository for the group MTA17337 mini-project in Programming for Complex Software Systems.

-//-------------This is the Initial Description of how to use the program.
+//-------------This is the initial description of how to use the program.
 Remember to edit before delivery-------------//

 This program is a multichat program, with multiple clients being able to connect under the same server.